-In 2023, sustainability issues deliberated by the BSSC included Keppel's sustainability roadmap, targets and key workplans, including Keppel's decarbonisation strategy.
-The BSSC also reviewed Keppel's material ESG factors, the assessment of climate-related risks and opportunities faced by Keppel, in line with the recommendations of the Task Force on Climate-related Financial Disclosures, as well as the evolving international sustainability reporting standards.
-In addition, the BSSC reviewed Keppel's sustainability-related policies, including Keppel's Environmental Sustainability Policy, its new Diversity, Equity and Inclusion Policy and its Sustainability-Linked Financing Framework.
+In 2024, sustainability issues deliberated by the BSSC included Keppel's sustainability roadmap, targets and key workplans, including Keppel's decarbonisation efforts and Climate Transition Plan.
+The BSSC also reviewed Keppel's material ESG factors, the assessment of climate-related risks and opportunities faced by Keppel, as well as the evolving international sustainability reporting standards and SGX's enhanced sustainability reporting regime.

 In addition to meetings, the BSSC makes regular site visits to better understand the issues faced by operating divisions, and also strengthen Keppel's safety culture and commitment to sustainability through demonstrating visible leadership.
-The site visits allow the BSSC to interact directly with the Company's contractors, suppliers, and workers, thus gaining deeper insights into Keppel's sustainability and safety performance.
-In 2023, the BSSC visited the Keppel South Central project site, as well as the construction site of the Singapore Integrated Waste Management Facility.
+The site visits allow the BSSC to interact directly with the Company's contractors, suppliers and workers, thus gaining deeper insights into Keppel's sustainability and safety performance.
+In 2024, the BSSC conducted visits to the construction sites of Keppel Data Centre Singapore 8 at Genting Lane and Keppel South Central in Singapore, as well as the construction site of the Inno88 Tower in Seoul.
+South Korea.

-The detailed terms of reference of the BSSC are disclosed on page 105 herein.
+The detailed terms of reference of the BSSC are disclosed on page 103 herein.

-APPENDIX 1 BOARD COMMITTEES - RESPONSIBILITIES
+APPENDIX 1 BOARD COMMITTEES RESPONSIBILITIES